-Cesky Krumlov is a fairy tale town that jumps out of the pages of the book and comes to life.
-That is the great atmosphere felt in the whole town.
-It is indeed a fantastic place to spend some time and reconnect with your inner child.
+Cesky Krumlov is a fairy tale town that jumps out of the book’s pages and comes to life.
+The entire town exudes a wonderful atmosphere that is deeply felt by all.
+It is a fantastic place to spend time and reconnect with your inner child.

-The Vltava River cuts through the city’s centre, and the entire city reminds one of the great Roman empire.
+The Vltava River cuts through the city’s centre, and the entire town is reminiscent of one of the great Roman empires.
 As a result, the town is also called “Venice on the Vltava”.

-Also, Cesky Krumlov is considered to be one of the most beautiful places in all of Europe and is the city in the Czech Republic with the highest number of tourists.
+Also, Cesky Krumlov is considered one of the most beautiful places in Europe and is the city in the Czech Republic with the highest number of tourists.

 From the Old Town to the 13th-century Krumlov Castle, Cesky Krumlov is a town where history comes to life.

-The town’s various restaurants and breweries are a treat for tourists with their authentic Czech cuisine as well as locally brewed beer.
+The town’s various restaurants and breweries are a treat for tourists with their authentic Czech cuisine and locally brewed beer.

-Cesky Krumlov is the perfect location for history buffs and art aficionados with great museums holding iconic pieces and breathtaking galleries with legendary art.
+Cesky Krumlov is the perfect location for history buffs and art enthusiasts, with great museums holding iconic pieces and breathtaking galleries with legendary art.

-Cesky Krumlov is also home to a Marionette Museum where there are more than 300 puppets on display.
+Cesky Krumlov is also home to a Marionette Museum, with more than 300 puppets on display.
 If you wish, you can even attempt to be a puppeteer yourself.

 1. How to Get to Cesky Krumlov

 There are numerous ways you can travel to Cesky Krumlov from Prague.
-There are shuttle buses from places like Vienna, Salzburg, Hallstatt, Linz, and Prague that can take you to Cesky Krumlov.
+There are shuttle buses from Vienna, Salzburg, Hallstatt, Linz, and Prague that can take you to Cesky Krumlov.

-These buses depart 4 times in one day and can take you to your destination comfortably and efficiently.
+These buses depart four times in one day and can take you to your destination comfortably and efficiently.

-There are also guided group tours that will take you from Prague to Cesky Krumlov and show the ins and outs of the city as well.
-A coach will pick you up at your hotel, and provide you with lunch, a local guide, and tickets to see the Cesky Krumlov Castle.
+There are also guided group tours that will take you from Prague to Cesky Krumlov and show you the ins and outs of the city.
+A coach will pick you up at your hotel and provide you with lunch, a local guide, and tickets to the Cesky Krumlov Castle.

 A car rental is always an option if you have an EU driving license.
 The journey by car takes about 2.5 hours.
-With a rented car, you can decide when to leave, where to stop, and can take breaks whenever you want.
+With a rented car, you can decide when to leave, where to stop and take breaks whenever you want.

-You can also get a private driver and guide if your pocket allows.
+You can also get a private driver and guide.
 The driver will pick you up wherever you want and can take you to Cesky Krumlov.

 The car can take up to 4 people so you can share the cost with your friends.
 The driver has first-hand knowledge of Prague and Cesky Krumlov, so they can also be your guide in the fairytale town.

-The city was recognized as a UNESCO World Heritage Site during the winter of 1992.
+The city was recognized as a UNESCO World Heritage Site in winter 1992.
 It is also one of the world’s top 10 most beautiful towns.

 2. Things to do in Český Krumlov

-The vintage design of the old town makes it compact and perfect for leisurely walking around.
+The vintage design of the old town makes it compact and perfect for a leisurely walk around.
 You can start by visiting Namesti Svornosti, the main town square surrounded by whimsical houses painted in the most beautiful colours.

-The main square contains architectural elements that remind one of many architectural periods, for example, the Gothic, Renaissance, and Baroque architectural periods.
+The main square contains architectural elements that remind one of many architectural periods, such as Gothic, Renaissance, and Baroque.

 Namesti Svornosti contains many little cafes and restaurants.
 It also has a beautiful fountain along with its baroque plague column.